akhilkirank/deep-research/README.md

 - **Artifact** Supports editing of research content, with two editing modes: WYSIWYM and Markdown.
 It is possible to adjust the reading level, article length and full text translation.
 - **Research History:** Support preservation of research history, you can review previous research results at any time and conduct in-depth research again.
 - **Local & Server API Support:** Offers flexibility with both local and server-side API calling options to suit your needs.
+- **RESTful API:** Provides a comprehensive API for programmatic access to all research functionality.
 - **Privacy-Focused:** Your data remains private and secure, as all data is stored locally on your browser.
 - **Support Multi-Key payload:** Support Multi-Key payload to improve API response efficiency.
 - **Multi-language Support**: English、简体中文.